Curious about hybrid and online course design?

 Hear from five of your faculty collegues as they share their experiences designing and developing successful hybrid and online courses.

-Want to start building your hybird course right now?
-Check our Road To Hybrid page!
+Want to start building your hybrid or online course right now?
+Check out our Going Online page!

 Cal State L.A., along with the CSU system is a Quality Matters (QM) subscriber.
 QM is a faculty-centered, peer review process that is designed to certify the quality of online courses and online components.
 QM has received national recognition for its peer-based approach to quality assurance and continuous improvement in online education.
 More information on Quality Matters Program can be found at their website.